Drayux/Catalyst/Notes/Audio.md

 ~~In addition, the 18i20 has none of the "params" listed in the output I should expect from `pw-dump` listed [here](https://gitlab.freedesktop.org/pipewire/pipewire/-/wikis/Config-Devices#runtime-settings).
 This suggests that something is being wrongly overridden, or that these parameters somehow do not apply to this device.~~

 ~~If the graph rate is changed to 44100, the sample rate of the devices changes to reflect this.
 However anything above this remains at just 48000.
 If possible, it may be worth testing some sample sounds before any audio multiplexer is installed on the system at all.~~

+Pipewire has both Nodes and Devices, and both of which are separate entities.
+Almost always if a device exists, a node on the graph will represent it.
+Alas, what I failed to realize is that they each have their independent own sets of properties.
+All of my attempts at modifying configuration were inevitably modifying node properties and not device properties.

+The distinction between these is apparent in the name property.
+Devices are shown as alsa_card.\<device\> and nodes are shown as alsa_input or alsa_output.\<device\>.

 # Routing
 ### Purpose